cloudmesh/cloudmesh.github.io/doc/source/faq.rst

 ---------------------------

-* A number of screenshots are available to showcase some of the features at :doc:`screenshots`
+* A number of screenshots are available to showcase some of the Cloudmesh features at :doc:`screenshots`

 Setup - Register cloud in the cloudmesh.futuregrid.org service
 ---------------------------------------------------------------

 How do I login?

-* You need to have a futureGrid account.
+* You need to have a FutureGrid account.
 You can use your FutureGrid username and password to login.
 If you do not have an account note that it is easy to apply for an `account and project on FutureGrid
   <http://manual.futuregrid.org/account.html>`_.